Tenos-ai/Tenos-Flux-Conditioning-Nodes/README.md

 * **Layer‑aware conditioning** – target _specific_ Flux blocks (encoder, base, decoder, out) with per‑layer multipliers
 * **Blend, add, or spatially concat** two completely different prompt stacks without losing context
 * **Built‑in sanity checks & tensor normalization** so you stop exploding your VRAM (and your temperament)
-* **Verbose summaries** pushed back to the ComfyUI front‑end via `PromptServer` – know exactly what each node did in plain English (and a dash of snark)
+* **Verbose summaries** pushed back to the ComfyUI front‑end via `PromptServer` – know exactly what each node did in plain English
 * Designed for **advanced LoRA / CLIP‑T5 workflows** where you juggle dozens of conditioning tensors like a caffeinated circus act

 _Node list and micro‑pitch below was auto‑extracted from the source 📜_ :contentReference[oaicite:0]{index=0}